 Critical illness insurance benefits are usually limited to acute illness, not chronic diseases.
-The primary illnesses you’re insured against include cancer, heart attack and stroke.
+The primary illnesses you’re insured against include cancer, heart attack, and stroke.
 Some policies may also include coverage for organ transplants, kidney failure, or paralysis.

 Disability insurance, on the other hand, covers most injuries or illnesses that prevent or limit people from working.
 Another difference between the two types of policy is what it pays for.
-Critical illness insurance covers expenses of a serious illness.
+Critical illness insurance covers the expenses of a serious illness.
 It can help you pay medical bills while ill.
 Disability insurance replaces the income you lose due to an illness or injury.

 Disability policies will pay a monthly benefit.
 Benefits may last for a pre-established period of time, such as five years.
 They could also last until the insured reaches a certain age, typically 65.